EternityForest/KaithemAutomation/README.md

 Installation
 ============

-All dependancies should already be included.
+All required dependancies should already be included.
 Huge thanks to the developers of all the great libraries used!!!

+There's a few optional dependancies though.
+Auto time synchronization and MDNS depends on netifaces, and sound requires mplayer, madplay, or sox, with all but mplayer not recommended.

 git clone or download somewhere and run `python3 kaithem/kaithem.py` You can also use python2 if you really want.